SonderMindOrg/sober_swag/docs/reporting.md

 More interestingly, you can use serializers in "reporting mode," which will *verify* that you're actually serializing what you said you would.
 If you mess up, it'll give you a report of where the errors were.
+This is intended to be used to make writing specs easier: to check that your serializer gives the right types, just use it in reporting mode and check the value!

 ## Basic Design